harsha-simhadri/big-ann-benchmarks/dataset_preparation/caselaw_dataset.md

 wget https://comp21storage.z5.web.core.windows.net/caselaw/caselaw_query_embeddings.bin
 ```

 We calculated ground truth (the top-100 nearest neighbors) for the query set with respect to the full base set, as well as the first 100,000 and 1,000,000 prefixes of the base set.
-Ground truth is calculated with respect to the Chamfer aggregation metric, where given two collections of vectors $$A$$ and $$B$$, the distance from $$A$$ to $$B$$ is calculated by:
+Ground truth is calculated with respect to the Chamfer aggregation metric, where given two collections of vectors $A$ and $B$, the distance from $A$ to $B$ is calculated by:

 $$
 \sum_{i=1}^n \min_{b_j \in B} ||a_i, b_j||